Last updated: October 17th, 2023

 Lume is a bit expensive when you compare it to regular deodorant.
 But when you look at the price compared to natural deodorants, it’s pretty comparable.

-The formula itself is a bit unpleasant even though it works great to prevent BO, and none of the fragrances are anything to write home about.
+Previously, the formula itself was a bit unpleasant even though it worked great to prevent BO, and none of the fragrances were anything to write home about.

 If you’re like me and love a fragrant aroma, you can supplement Lume with your favorite perfume.
-Or, if you’re the opposite of me, opt for the unscented version.
+Or, opt for the unscented version.

-While the fragrance issue keeps me from saying that I absolutely love Lume, I believe it works wonders for odor control, so I’ll continue to use it because of that.
+While the fragrance issue keeps me from saying that I absolutely love Lume, I believe it works wonders for odor control, so I’ll continue using it.

 ABOUT THE AUTHOR